amacdougall/alanmacdougall-octopress-blog/source/_posts/2012-03-27-using-vim-slime-with-pry-for-repl-perfection.md

 mental effort.
 Writing, experimenting, testing, and polishing are as tight as four fingers in a fist.

+## Update: Pry as a Stepping Debugger

+Since writing this post, I've learned a lot more about how to use Pry to debug a running program.
+Yes, even Rails.
+[Interactive Debugging with Pry](http://www.alanmacdougall.com/blog/2012/06/08/interactive-debugging-with-pry/) has the scoop.

 Like this post?
 Find it useful?
 [Follow me on Twitter](http://www.twitter.com/alan_macdougall) to hear when I've got a new one.
 Or [get the RSS feed](http://www.alanmacdougall.com/atom.xml) if